User Experience: How to Improve Website Scannability

 3. Keep the balance of negative space

 Negative space — or white space, as it’s often called — is the area of the layout that is left empty, not only around the objects in the layout but also between and inside them.
 Negative space is a kind of breathing room for all the objects on the page or screen.
-It defines the limits of objects, creates the necessary bonds between them according to Gestalt principles and builds up effective visual performance.
-In UI design for websites and mobile apps, negative space is a big factor of high navigability of the interface: without enough air, layout elements aren’t properly seen so users risk missing what they really need.
-It may be a strong reason for eye and brain tense although many users won’t be able to formulate the problem.
-A proper amount of negative space, especially micro space, solves it and makes the process more natural.
+It defines the limits of objects, establishes the necessary bonds between them according to Gestalt principles, and produces effective visual performance.
+In UI design for websites and mobile apps, negative space is a key factor in the interface’s navigability: without enough breathing room, layout elements aren’t clearly visible, so users risk missing what they really need.
+It may be a strong contributor to eye and brain tension, though many users won’t be able to pinpoint the problem.
+A proper amount of negative space, especially microspace, solves the problem and makes the process feel more natural.

 Lumen Museum Website